abhijeetk597/abhijeetk597/README.md

 Pursuing 'Ikigai' ✨ | Data Scientist | Freelancer | Ex SBI Officer

 Dedicated Data Scientist seeking to apply advanced analytical and machine learning skills in an innovative environment.
 Committed to extracting actionable insights from complex datasets to drive informed decision-making and contribute to the advancement of data-driven strategies.
-Proactively learning advanced skills in ML-Ops and Deep Learning.
+Proactively learning advanced skills in Deep Learning, Gen AI & ML-Ops.

 🔭 I’m currently upskilling myself and looking for opportunities as Data Scientist/ ML Engineer.